Mindsets are like the story that many of us have heard multiple times: the two fighting wolves.

 What is a fixed mindset versus a growth mindset?

 A fixed mindset essentially assumes that our traits like intelligence, personality, creativity, and skills are static and a “given.”
-A growth mindset on the other hand, believes that these things can and do change throughout the course of a human life.
+A growth mindset, on the other hand, believes that these things can and do change throughout the course of human life.
 As Stanford psychologist Carol Dweck explains in her book Mindset: The New Psychology of Success—people with a fixed mindset think that we humans can’t change things like our skill level or intelligence in any real way, while people with a growth mindset see skill and intelligence as ever-changing and malleable.

 If you’re a visual learner, this video illustrates the two mindsets in an easy-to-follow way.

 How fixed and growth mindsets respond to challenges.

 Whether you subscribe to a fixed or growth mindset is not situational.
 Your outlook applies in all situations, times, places, and relationships.

 So, why does the distinction between fixed and growth mindsets especially matter in a challenging situation?
 That is one place our mindset tends to express itself very clearly.